You Ought to Be with Me

 "You Ought to Be with Me" is a song by Al Green.
-Released from his album, Call Me, the single spent a week at number one on the Hot Soul Singles chart.
+Released on his album Call Me, the single spent a week at number one on the Hot Soul Singles chart.
 It was also successful on the pop chart, peaking at number three on the Billboard Hot 100 singles chart in late 1972.
 It sold over one million copies and was certified gold by the RIAA.